Islandora/documentation/docs/user-documentation/metadata.md

 Example of a valid EDTF value ('1943-05') and an invalid value ('1943 May') with the corresponding error message:
 ![Screenshot of both a valid ("1943-05") and an invalid ("1943 May") EDTF entry.
 Displays the error message "Could not parse the date 'May 1943' Years must be at least 4 characters long."](../assets/metadata_edtf_invalid.png)

 The configuration for the Default EDTF Widget (including options for extra strict date validation, and allowing date intervals and date sets).
+This configuration can be set per field by clicking the gear icon next to any Default EDTF Widget field at **Administration** >> **Structure** >> **Content types** >> **Repository Item** >> **Manage form display** (admin/structure/types/manage/islandora\_object/form-display)
 ![Screenshot of the configuration screen for the EDTF Widget](../assets/metadata_edtf_widget_settings.png)

 Example of how the EDTF formatter settings can change the display of an EDTF value:
 ![Combined screenshots displaying the EDTF default formatter settings, default on top and modified settings below, with an example formatted EDTF value displayed for each.](../assets/metadata_edtf_formatters.png)

+The EDTF formatter settings can be changed per field by clicking the gear icon next to any Default EDTF formatter field at **Administration** >> **Structure** >> **Content types** >> **Repository Item** >> **Manage display** (admin/structure/types/manage/islandora\_object/display).

+By default, EDTF date values are indexed in Solr as string values.
+The entered value (not the displayed value) is indexed.

+!!! note "Solr note:"
+    The Solr string data type requires the full field value to match the query in order to count as a match.
+This means that searching for `2014` will not retrieve a record where the recorded date value is `2014-11-02`.

+EDTF date fields may be configured as sort fields in your search results Views.
+Currently by default, this results in a simple ordering by the literal EDTF date string.

+An EDTF date field with multiple or unlimited number of allowed values may be set as a sort field.
+In this case, the first occurrence of the field value is used as the sorting value.

 ### Typed Relation